Code-Institute-Submissions/lewiswilliams95-milestone-project-one_OctResub/README.md

 #### Colour Scheme
  The Main Colour's used on the website are; Minds Eye Collective Purple.
 White and the contrasting colour of Green for the nav bar.
 The text colour and nav tiles will swap when hovering.
 #### Typography
  The Main font used on my whole website is the Lato font, with the backup font being Sans-Serif and Serif.
 These backup fonts are used if the browser is having trouble importing from google fonts.
-The reason i have used lato is because it is a fresh font that preveys the business a fresh and innovative business.
+I have used lato as it is a fresh font that preveys the business a fresh and innovative business.

 #### Imagery
 The main background Hero image used is the Mind's Eye Collective logo, which is designed to become a staple brand recognition tool.
 Also There will be placeholder images for our work.
 The Android WebOS and Apple icons for downloading the MindWise app on the respective devices.